-Marvin Cobb has been involved with Goals For Life for the past 10 years.
+Marvin Cobb has been involved with the Goals For Life Foundation for over 10 years.

-Mr. Cobb was drafted by the Cincinnati Bengals in the 1975 NFL Draft.
+Cobb was drafted by the Cincinnati Bengals in the 1975 NFL Draft.
 He played college football at USC.
-With USC, Cobb played on 2 National Champion football teams.
+While at USC, Cobb played on 2 College World Series champion baseball teams and 2 National Champion football teams.

 Cobb played 5 seasons for the Bengals, from 1975 to 1979.
 During those five years he played in 71 games, starting 54 and making 13 interceptions, playing as both a free safety and strong safety.